PanchoBubble/nvim-lua/README.md

 If you encounter issues with LSP or formatting (especially with React components), use these debug commands:

 - `:LspDebug` - Check LSP client attachment and capabilities for current buffer
-- `:FormatDebug` - Show available formatters (conform.nvim, LSP, ESLint) for current buffer
+- `:FormatDebug` - Show available formatters and detect conflicts between LSP and conform.nvim
 - `:FormatTest` - Test formatting with detailed output and error reporting
+- `:FormatPerf` - Test formatting performance and detect character corruption patterns
+- `:CursorDebug` - Test what LSP sees under the cursor

 ### Common Issues

+**Formatting character deletion/corruption:**
+1. Check for conflicts: `:FormatDebug`
+2. Verify no LSP fallback enabled: Should show "LSP fallback is DISABLED"
+3. Test performance: `:FormatPerf` - slow formatting may indicate daemon issues
+4. Ensure using prettierd: Check that formatters show "prettierd" first in list

 **React/TypeScript formatting not working:**
 1. Check that ts_ls is attached: `:LspDebug`